danii1/coinstore/README.md

 If you get any errors during deployment, you can check logs by running _mup logs_.
 Refer to [Meteor Up readme](https://github.com/arunoda/meteor-up) for full info.

 ### Grant privileges for writing
-There few last steps need to be done, you'll need to grant writing privileges for _meteoruser_, so you can upload images and other files to server.
+There few last steps need to be done on server: grant writing privileges for _meteoruser_, so you can upload images and other files to server.
 ``` sh
 # your website will be located in /opt/appName(you set appName in mup.json)
 cd /opt/coinstore